 Renewable Energy: Starting at their core, the renovated buildings were to receive structural upgrades to accommodate the proposed new loads of a green roof, but also to future proof for later adjustment and expansion.
 This involved stripping roofs down to their rafters and installing rigid insulation and an air barrier to improve the building’s overall thermal performance.
 The process of conversion to a green roof was scrapped due to both technological and financial limitations (CMHC, 2006, p.2).

-Finally, water is also a finite resource considered in the development.
+Finally, water is also considered a finite resource in the redevelopment.
 Aside from all fixtures being replaced with efficient, low-flow heads and taps (innovative building), and toilets, with low-flow units (CMHC, 2006, p.
-1), there were also sustainable water systems installed on the property.
-These included a storm water retention system, percolation beds for the extensive gardens and grey water retention (Lafarge Holcim, 2006, p.
+1), sustainable water systems were installed, including: a storm water retention system, and percolation beds for the extensive gardens and grey water retention (Lafarge Holcim, 2006, p.
 4; Pearl, p.
 43).

 A key factor in Benny Farm’s social sustainability is in its continued support of social housing.
 Over 200 of the units in the redevelopment are operated co-operatives and other non-profits that target groups who are most vulnerable in relation to shelter and other services.
 (CLC, 2003, p.
 9)

-MEASUREMENT: The Lafarge Holcim Foundation is an organization created in 2003 that seeks out, contributes to and helps facilitate sustainable construction practices.
-They do so through publications but most notably through their regional and international sustainable construction competitions.
-In 2005, the “Greening the Infrastructure at Benny Farm” project won gold at Holcim’s regional level, later taking bronze in the global competition.
-The criteria Lafarge Holcim uses to assess competition entrants also offers a framework for measuring the effectiveness of Benny Farm’s sustainability efforts.
-The selection criteria are broken down into five pairs, though many sections interrelate or overlap, including “Innovation and Transferability”, “Ethical Standards and Social Inclusion”, “Resource and Environmental”, “Economic Viability and Compatibility” and finally, “Contextual and Aesthetic Impact”.
-Lafarge Holcim refers to these five sections as: progress, people, planet, prosperity and place.
+MEASUREMENT: The Lafarge Holcim Foundation was created in 2003 to contribute to and help facilitate sustainable construction practices.
+They do so through publications, but most notably through their regional and international sustainable construction competitions.
+In 2005, the “Greening the Infrastructure at Benny Farm” project won Gold at Holcim’s regional level, later taking Bronze in the global competition.
+The criteria Lafarge Holcim uses to assess competition entrants thus offers a framework for measuring the effectiveness of Benny Farm’s sustainability efforts.
+The selection criteria are broken down into five pairs, with many sections interrelating or overlapping: “Innovation and Transferability”, “Ethical Standards and Social Inclusion”, “Resource and Environmental”, “Economic Viability and Compatibility” and finally, “Contextual and Aesthetic Impact”.
+Lafarge Holcim also refers to these five sections as 5 ‘p’s: progress, people, planet, prosperity and place.

-- Innovation and Transferability – Progress: To fulfil the Innovation and Transferability criteria, there must be evidence of not only sustainable development, but innovation and exploratory work in service of said sustainable development.
+- Innovation and Transferability – Progress: To fulfil this criterion, there must be evidence of not only sustainable development, but innovation and exploratory work in service of said sustainable development.
 There is also an aspect of flexibility, as “breakthroughs and trend-setting discoveries must be transferable to a range of other applications.”
 (Lafarge Holcim)

 - The Benny Farm project meets the Innovation and Transferability criteria through its material use and reclamation, its renewable and interconnected energy systems, its empathetic landscape design and through the documentation and publication of the project through online and print publications.

 - Ethical Standards and Social Inclusion – People: Considered projects must adhere it high ethical standards and “promote social inclusion at all stages of construction, […]” There must be evidence that the project has or will impact the community in a positive manner.
-(Lafarge Holcim) On the matter of Benny Farm, architect Phyllis Lambert wrote “My first and primary concern is the social approach adopted.
-Benny Farms as originally constituted by the CMHC had a social purpose.
-The rare commodity – social responsiveness, is of the greatest importance to the well being of all Montrealers.”
-(Lambert, 2003)
+(Lafarge Holcim) On the matter of Benny Farm, architect Phyllis Lambert wrote, “my first and primary concern is the social approach adopted.
+Benny Fram, as originally constituted by the CMHC had a social purpose.
+The rare commodity – social responsiveness, is of the greatest importance to the well being of all Montrealers” (Lambert, 2003).

 - Resource and Environmental Performance – Planet: These criteria appealed to the Green Benny Farm project’s strengths as it’s emphasis was on the “sensible use of material and resources” (Lafarge Holcim)

-- As mentioned earlier in the Environmental Sustainability section, Benny Farm utilized and rejuvenated portions of the site’s built fabric to reduce the generation of emissions and waste.
+- Benny Farm utilized and rejuvenated portions of the site’s built fabric to reduce the generation of emissions and waste.
 New products were chosen based on environmental impacts and many older materials were used rather than having all new items manufactured and shipped to site.
-The Lafarge Holcim award also uses water and land reclamation as an indicator of a projects effectiveness.
-The Benny Farm redevelopment of course put a heavy emphasis on the green areas, and developed a simple but effective community water system.
+The award also uses water and land reclamation as an indicator of a project’s effectiveness.
+The Benny Farm redevelopment put a heavy emphasis on green areas, and developed a simple but effective community water system.

-- Economic Viability and Compatibility – Prosperity: To achieve Economic Viability and Compatibility, projects must be, “economically feasible and able to secure financing.”
+- Economic Viability and Compatibility – Prosperity: To achieve this criterion, projects must be, “economically feasible and able to secure financing.”
 (Lafarge Holcim)

-- Contextual and Aesthetic Impact – Place For Contextual and Aesthetic Impact, the project is required to have extremely high standards of architectural quality.
+- Contextual and Aesthetic Impact – Place: For this criterion, the project is required to have extremely high standards of architectural quality.
 Space, form and aesthetic impact are weighed heavily, as well as the projects ability to “make a positive and lasting contribution to the physical, human and cultural environment.”
 (Lafarge Holcim)

-- The Benny Farm redevelopment project made improvements to the overall context of the project through upgraded landscape design that not only retained the Garden City ideals of the past but improved accessibility for the aging and vulnerable residents.
+- The Benny Farm redevelopment project made improvements to the overall context of the project through upgraded landscape design that not only retained past Garden City ideals but improved accessibility for aging and vulnerable residents.
 This design was combined with the “sensitive restoration” (Lafarge Holcim) of at least some of the existing building stock and through the reuse of those structures that may not have been able to be saved.

 - Baker, J. (1998).
 Selling the farm.
 The Canadian Architect 43(9), 28-29.